trestoa/token-session-redis/Readme.md

 ### A note for Express 3.x users

-In order to use the latest `connect-redis` you also have to use [`express-session`](https://github.com/expressjs/session) instead of the default connect `session` middleware.
+In order to use the latest `token-session-redis` you also have to use [`token-session`](https://github.com/kleiinnn/token-session) instead of the default connect `session` middleware.

-    $ npm install express-session
+    $ npm install token-session

 Then follow the usage instructions below.